tgunjal0421/time-capsule-api/README.md

 ## How to run test cases

-All the necessery information along with expected outputs are provided in the <testing> file.
+All the necessery information along with expected outputs are provided in the [TESTING](https://github.com/tgunjal0421/time-capsule-api/blob/main/TESTING.docx) file.

 ## Assumptions & Tradeoffs